cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/manage-how-you-sign-in.md

 ### Add a 2-step verification phone number

 <gcds-notice type="info" notice-title-tag="h2" notice-title=" ">
   <gcds-text>Adding a 2-step verification phone number <strong>does not</strong> change the contact phone number GC Sign in and your connected programs/services use to communicate with you.
-For instructions on how to do this, navigate to our guide on {% linkRef links.manageyourpersonalinformation '#change-your-contact-phone-number' 'changing your contact phone number' %}.</gcds-text>
+For instructions on how to do this, navigate to our guide on {% linkRef links.manageyourpersonalinformation 'change-your-contact-phone-number' 'changing your contact phone number' %}.</gcds-text>
 </gcds-notice>

 To add 2-step verification phone number, follow these steps: